yuki-yano/aitrans.nvim/README.md

 ```

 Call `denops#plugin#load('aitrans', {})` (or let your manager do it) after the globals are set so runtime config sync succeeds.

+- `split_ratio` controls how much of the editor height (or width, when using horizontal split) is reserved for the response pane. `0.66` matches ai-review.vim (roughly two thirds for responses, one third for the prompt).

 ---